wagtail-packages/wagtail-exposapi/README.md

 ## Usage Suggestion

+When installed a JSON API view will list all:

+- admin listing page urls.
+- at least one of all edit page urls for installed Wagtail core apps.
-When installed a JSON API can be viewed that lists all admin listing page urls and at least one of all edit page urls for Wagtail core models and your own custom models for installed apps.
+- at least one of all edit page type urls for your own models in installed apps.
+- at least one of all page type views for your own models in installed apps.

-It does this with zero configuration, by introspecting the installed apps.
-You can provided configuration to exclude models or apps or provide a full list of apps/models to work with.
+It does this with zero configuration.
+Ig need be you can provided configuration to exclude models or apps or provide a full list of apps/models to work with.

-With this information it's possible to make a get request to each URL and check the response.
+With this information it's possible to make a get request to each URL and check the response using various external tools or scripts e.g.

+- use a tool like Postman to check the responses.
+- create a script to check the responses.
+- use a monitoring service to check the responses.
+- use a CI/CD pipeline to check the responses.
+- and so on.

 ### Site requirements

-- It will need a full set of data to work with, so it's best to setup staging or development site data.
-- Your site will need to be running on a server or locally so that the urls are accessible.
+If you are checking a site locally it will work best with a full set of data, so it's best to load staging or development site data and the site will need to be running and ready to response to requests.

-### Try it locally
+### Try the package locally

 This package has a sandbox site that you can use to try it out locally.